Sleep Apnoea can occur in patients when the tongue and soft palate collapse to the back of the throat.

 - Polycystic Ovarian Syndrome

 When visiting the team at Main Street Dental we will assess your situation and diagnose your sleep apnoea from mild, moderate to severe.
-If you would like to know more about sleep apnoea contact our team today or book a consultation.
+From this point, we can recommend an anti-snoring device to help treat your sleep apnoea.
+If you would like to know more or to book your appointment, contact our team today.